1. Who is the data controller

 The Service is designed to collect as little as possible.
 There is no sign-up and no account.
 Specifically:

 - Context you provide.
-Optional information such as the date of your scan, whether you’re in treatment, and follow-up questions you choose to type.
+Optional information such as the date of your scan or report, whether you’re in treatment, and follow-up questions you choose to type.

 - Technical logs.
 Standard web server information (IP address, user-agent, timestamps) is processed briefly by our hosting provider to deliver the page and detect abuse.